This is my mega-post about MLM Success.

 The best way to improve your mindset is to spend time with successful people in the business.
 Create an inner circle or mastermind group and surround yourself with shakers and movers and positive minded people.

 As you work on your skills and mindset, you must take all out massive action.
 This means you approach MINIMUM five to ten new prospects DAILY.
 Anything less than that and this is a hobby for you, not a business.
-If you are really serious about your business, you should approach 20-30 people daily.
+If you are really serious about your business, you should approach at least 20 people daily.

 Read that paragraph again so it sinks in.
 It is the most valuable lesson in this article.

-If you are self-disciplined and have a solid game-plan and system, you can contact 20 to 30 people in less than 2-hours per day.
-Anyone can find two hours per day for their business IF THEY CHOOSE TO.
+If you are self-disciplined and have a solid game-plan and system, you can contact 20 people in less than 2-hours per day.
+Anyone can find two hours per day for their business IF THEY CHOOSE TO, even part-timers.

 Where do you find these people?
 You must learn how to generate leads or you must buy leads or get really good at meeting new people.
 Any of those options will work.
-Pick the option that is best for you.
+Pick the option that is best for you, based upon your personality, skills, and budget.

 Sustained Period of Time